MicrosoftDocs/learn/learn-pr/student-evangelism/predict-meteor-showers-using-python/includes/3-prep-predict.md

 >[!NOTE]
 >If the Jupyter Notebook template isn't displayed on this page, select **See all** to list all available templates.

-The Juptyer Notebook codespace launches and should look similar to the following screenshot:
+The Jupyter Notebook codespace launches and should look similar to the following screenshot:

 :::image type="content" source="../media/codespaces-welcome.png" alt-text="Screenshot that shows a new Jupyter Notebooks codespaces environment.":::

+The Jupyter Notebook codespace provides a workspace with Visual Studio Code, Python, and Jupyter Notebooks in your browser.

 >[!TIP]
 >For personal GitHub accounts, you can use 120 core hours of Codespaces a month for free.
 For more information on billing, see [About billing for GitHub Codespaces](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces?azure-portal=true).
 For more information on how to use Codespaces, see [GitHub Codespaces overview](https://docs.github.com/en/codespaces/overview?azure-portal=true).